RCollins13/HumanIdiogramLibrary/README.md

 ### Questions?
 Comments?
 Requests?
 Profound Philosophical Musings?
 Feel free to contact me [via email](mailto:rlcollins@g.harvard.edu) or [on Twitter](https://twitter.com/ryanlcollins13).

-### Two-Line Bio
+### Three-Line Bio
-I'm working on a Ph.D. in human genomics.
+I'm Ryan, and I'm currently working towards a Ph.D. in human genomics.
+In my spare time, I like helping other people (*e.g.* providing time-saving resources like this!).
 If you want to learn more about me or my research, you can [visit my website](http://ryanlcollins.com) or [follow me on Twitter (@ryanlcollins13)](https://twitter.com/ryanlcollins13).